-The African Agri Council NPC (AAC), in partnership with the United Kingdom Department of International Trade (DIT), is pleased to host the 5th edition of the African Agri Investment Indaba (AAII) from 30 November to 2 December 2021 in London, United Kingdom.
-AAII 2021 will feature global VC, banks, donors, DFIs, family offices, pension funds, agribusinesses and policymakers.
+The African Agri Council NPC (AAC) is pleased to host the 5th edition of the African Agri Investment Indaba (AAII) will feature global VC, banks, donors, DFIs, family offices, pension funds, agribusinesses and policymakers.
 AAII will feature selected co-located events, Investment Discovery Sessions (IDS), 600+ pre-scheduled meetings allowing selected deals to take place onsite, private networking meetings, workshops, closed sessions, technical and touristic site visits, engaging networking receptions, interactive exhibition and high level presentations.

 "As the pandemic continues to unfold, many companies are beginning to transition from a crisis response to planning for what’s next in the short term, while preparing for long-term changes", said Ben Leyka, Chief Executive Officer at the African Agri Council NPC.
 Accelerating shifts in food and agriculture combined with consumer trends during the pandemic have agribusinesses making strategic moves to increase agility, drive growth and penetrate new markets.
 There’s never been a better time to gather high level stakeholders in food and agriculture in one place to discuss the business of agriculture, policy shifts as well as M&A and private equity deals, said Cindy Euston-Brown, Communications and Marketing Director at the African Agri Council NPC.